midwayjs/pandora/docs/source/en/glossary.md

 > Process structure definition file

-A description file that defines the structure of processes of the application .
+A description file to defines the process structure of the application.

 ### Application